Chart Color Schemes

 North Adelaide features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 51.9% of all households, including 13.7% couples with children, 31.4% couples without children, and 5.3% single parent families.
-Non-family households make up the remaining 48.1%, with lone person households at 41.7% and group households comprising 6.4%.
+Family households constitute 51.9 percent of all households, including 13.7 percent couples with children, 31.4 percent couples without children, and 5.3 percent single parent families.
+Non-family households comprise the remaining 48.1 percent, with lone person households at 41.7 percent and group households accounting for 6.4 percent of the total.
 The median household size is 1.9 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households